 MailChimp perfected the technique of using white space to create natural hotspots in this layout.
 When you landed on their homepage, your eye was instantly drawn to the all-important “Sign Up Free” call to action in the center.

 It’s also a great technique to use in text.
 If you wish to emphasize a certain element of text, perhaps to ensure a header really draws the attention, try increasing the spacing between its letters.
 This breaks the pattern of consistency and grabs readers’ attention.

 4. Structure your content

-Masterful use of white space can direct the eye to flow from one element to another, giving a visual cue to the hierarchy of information on the page and guiding the reader on a path through it.
+Masterful use of white space can direct the eye to move from one element to another, giving a visual cue to the hierarchy of information on the page and guiding the reader on a path through it.

 A popular formula is the Z-shaped layout, which mimics natural scanning habits.
-Readers start in the top-left corner, following a horizontal line to the right, then drop back to the bottom-left before following another horizontal line, as demonstrated in the Basecamp homepage.
+Readers start in the top-left corner, following a horizontal line to the right, then drop back to the bottom-left before following another horizontal line, as demonstrated in this Basecamp homepage.

 5. Give an impression of luxury

 While white space is mainly used as a technique for improving the user experience of a website, it also has its uses aesthetically.
 If you’ve ever flicked through a glossy magazine like Vogue, you’ll be aware of how generous use of white space gives an impression of elegance, luxury, and sophistication.